 3. Create Multiple Pins For Each Article

 Once upon a time, you could reshare the same pin after a couple of months and it would continue to drive traffic.
-However, with Pinterest’s effort to make the platform more enjoyable for its users they are flagging accounts that pin repetitively (meaning YOU serial pinner!).
+However, with Pinterest’s effort to make the platform more enjoyable for its users they are flagging accounts that pin the same images repetitively (meaning YOU serial pinner!).

 We’re sometimes asked whether it’s beneficial to save the same Pin to the same board multiple times.
 We don’t recommend doing this very often.
 Repetitive saving can create a disruptive experience and get flagged as spam.
 If you’ve done this in the past, there’s no need to go back and delete old Pins.Business.Pinterest.com

-In 2020, it’s going to be common practice to create 3-5 pins (or more) per article and share those across the platform and Tribes.
-Known as “fresh pins” these will help you reach different people who are attracted to certain designs or copy without getting on Pinterest’s bad side.
+In 2020, it’s going to be common practice to continually create several pins per article and share those across the platform and Tribes.
+Known as “fresh pins” these will help increase your reach on Pinterest, attract new users, and stay off Pinterest’s bad side.